 Each course is different, so find a course that interests you and check out the time estimation for that specific one.
 If you're in a season where you're feeling short on time, Grief Art 101 is a good place to start.
-Grief Art 101 can be completed anywhere from 40 min. to 1.5 hours, depending on your pace (plus, it's FREE to try!).
+Grief Art 101 can be completed anywhere from 40 min. to 1.5 hours, depending on your pace (plus, it's only $5 USD!).

 Is there an online community to help with support?

 Every course has a built-in community where students can share comments and ask questions.
-The Master (Your Grief) Course and Holidays After Loss come with an additional private Facebook group for the instructor & students to interact, as well as to share questions, struggles, and especially victories with one another!
+Master Your Grief and Holidays After Loss come with an additional private Facebook group for the instructor & students to interact, as well as to share questions, struggles, and especially victories with one another!
 Your participation in course communities is completely on your terms, though, so feel free to engage as much as you want/need.

 I might not understand your exact loss, but I have been there, when it feels like life has lost all its color.